Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Related Work

-The attention mechanism is widely used in language and vision tasks in machine learning to capture the long-range dependencies and the relations between features.
-This mechanism is also inspired by a psychological finding \cite{corbetta2002control} that humans observe and pay attention to specific parts as needed.
-In the language-guided image retrieval task, many works use the attention mechanism to design the image-text compositor.
-For example, VAL \cite{chen2020image} employs self-attention by concatenating the text feature to each location of the image features.
-CoSMo \cite{lee2021cosmo} adopts the disentangled multi-modal non-local block to stabilize the training procedure of the content modulator.
-Besides, CLVC-Net \cite{wen2021comprehensive} proposes a complex cross-attention between the feature of each word in the sentence and each spatial location of the image feature.
-In our work, we focus on utilizing several compositors with different knowledge.
-Without loss of generalizability, we deploy the widely-used CoSMo \cite{lee2021cosmo} as our image-text compositor, which takes the feature map of the reference image and the pooled text feature (sentence-level feature) as input.
-Moreover, we propose a unique text-image compositor to fully utilize the attention mechanism to capture the relation of the average pooled reference image feature and the word-level text feature, which is orthogonal with existing attention-based models and could further improve the performance.
+\textbf{Attention Mechanism.} The attention mechanism is widely used in language and vision tasks in machine learning to capture the relations between features.
+This mechanism is also inspired by a psychological finding\!~\citep{corbetta2002control} that humans observe and pay attention to specific parts as needed.
+In the composed image retrieval task, many works use the attention mechanism to design the image-text compositor.
+For example, VAL\!~\citep{chen2020image} employs self-attention to capture the image-text relations by concatenating the text feature to the image feature.
+CoSMo\!~\citep{lee2021cosmo} adopts the disentangled multi-modal non-local block to stabilize the training procedure for learning better representations.
+Besides, CLVC-Net\!~\citep{wen2021comprehensive} proposes a cross attention between each word in the sentence and each spatial location of the image feature to recognize details.
+In our work, the main idea is not to design a new attention-based compositor but to utilize several compositors to form as a consensus module.
+Without loss of generality, we deploy the widely-used CoSMo as the image-text compositor.
+Moreover, we propose specific text-image compositors based on cross attention to better capture the relation between the reference image feature and the word-level text feature, which is orthogonal with existing attention-based models and could further improve the retrieval performance.